mmbman/Katagiri/1979-11-18-BlueCliffRecordCase1Lecture2.md

 The Engo Zen Master [note] says, “Oh, poor man.
 He thinks about an old debt.” *[he chuckles]* This commentary note is very pithy! *[laughter]*

 Well, if you don’t understand, you want to bring up the same question, and ask somebody.
-But he says, it is not useful; it looks like to remember [an] old debt.
+But he says it is not useful; it looks like [remembering an] old debt.

 So, “Oh poor man.
 He thinks about an old debt.
 The bystander has eyes.”
 The Zen master knows pretty well that he is just a bystander – but he knows pretty well.